raphaelbarbosaqwerty/Blog-Flutter-web-markdown/README.md

 # Blog Flutter Markdown source

 Simple static blog in Flutter using MD files.

+## Important Observations
+- This code will be refactored in the future.

 ## Live example
 - Check the blog running this code
 - https://cosmicshell.dev/#/home